smorad/um_cisc_7026/lecture_3_neural_networks.typ

   #side-by-side[#cimage("figures/lecture_3/neuron.svg") #pause][
     #align(left)[

-      Recall that in machine learning we deal with functions #pause
+      In machine learning, we represent functions #pause

       What kinds of functions can our neuron represent? #pause